SnakebiteEF2000/mon-proxy/README.md

 ## 📜 License

 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📞 Support

-If you have any questions or need support, please open an issue in the GitHub repository.

----

-We hope you find Mon-Proxy useful for your Docker monitoring needs in multi-tenant environments!